Home Raising, Rebuild and Relocation | Resilient Homes Program

 Home Relocation

-For eligible homeowners, a– a grant of up to $100,000 including GST is available to help homeowners relocate their current home to a safer location on their property, or to another property in the region.
+This grant is available to relocate your current home to a safer location on your property, or to another property in the region.
 It is also possible to demolish or remove existing damaged home and relocate another ready-made home onto the property or another property within the region.

 Process for Home Raising